sjbennett123/polarlarp/content/past_writeups/202210/forged_by_broken_hands/roles/bloody_fist_grunt.md

 search: Loot is above you unless you see an impressive magic item then tell your Raid Leader.
 makeup:
   - Bloody Fist Makeup
+reset: Once all enemies are killed in the main room of the Forge, they will regroup outside and come back in as a group to investigate the “noises” as their 1 reset to simulate another wave.
 ---

+The 2 Bloody Fist Grunts are attempting to forge something to take back.